-ESG Reporting for U.S. Data Centers
+ESG and Climate Accountability Reporting for U.S. Data Centers

-ESG is set to evolve from a largely corporate and social responsibility issue into a core compliance challenge for data center operators in the United States.
+Environmental, Social and Governance (ESG) issues are rapidly evolving from a largely corporate and social responsibility issue into a core compliance challenge for U.S. data center operators.

 ESG is Evolving